Subscribe for discounts, free growing tips + more recipes. Read all Posts »

-If you have recently transplanted or brought your pepper seedlings outdoors and put them in full sun, their leaves may turn white.
+If you have recently transplanted or brought your pepper seedlings outdoors and put them in directly in full sun all day, their leaves may turn white.

 Leaves turning white on pepper plants is usually caused by sunscald – which is quite common with seedlings that have been recently put outside.
 It is important to harden off seedlings first to prevent sunscald, but sometimes, it still can happen if it's super hot and sunny the day after planting.